Evidence for Policy: A Fellowship for Local Government Staff

 A one-year program for teams from California cities and counties

-Fellows will receive professional training, dedicated staff support, and a grant to support a concerted push on using evidence to drive this policy change in their communities.
+Fellows receive professional training and technical assistance to support a concerted push on using evidence to drive this policy change in their communities.
 The fellowship will also build reciprocal relationships between local government practitioners and Stanford students, faculty, and staff.
-In the program’s first year, we will select a cohort of up to 10 Fellows focused on policy priorities related to economic opportunity or social mobility.

 Program Overview